nhoening/StoSim/doc/tut/basic.rst

 plot-settings in subsimulations, which overwrite the plot-settings in the main configuration.

-The first three settings are of purely cosmetic nature, while the fourth is really interesting when we discuss line plots below - in essence, we're telling Nicessa here not to draw vertical error bars.
+The first four settings are of purely cosmetic nature, while the fifth is really interesting when we discuss line plots below - in essence, we're telling Nicessa here not to draw vertical error bars.